Creating a General Notes Sheet in Revit Structure: Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Hello and welcome to Revit Structure.
 Let's get started.
-Now that we've finished detailing our project, let's move on to finishing up a general notes sheet and picking up some schedules in another video and then we'll wrap up with some final document reviews.
+Now that we've finished detailing our project, let's move on to finishing up a General Notes sheet and picking up some schedules in another video.
+Then we'll wrap up with some final document reviews.

 Let's get started.
-Okay, first thing we're going to do is we're going to create a new sheet that we're going to call general notes.
-So let's go to sheets.
+Okay, the first thing we're going to do is create a new sheet that we'll call General Notes.
+So let's go to Sheets.

-Let's right click, new sheet.
+Let's right-click, New Sheet.
 We see we have our border.
-Is it okay?
+Hit OK.
 Here we have our new drawing sheet.

 We're going to rename it.
-Let's right click on the name, go to rename.
-Let's give it sheet number S1.1 and let's call it general notes.
+Let's right-click on the name, go to Rename.
+Let's give it Sheet Number S1.1 and call it General Notes.

-Okay, what we're going to do is we're going to insert notes from a master note sheet that we've downloaded previously.
-So let's go to the insert tab.
-Let's go to the import panel and we're going to go to insert from file.
+Okay, what we're going to do now is insert notes from a master note sheet that we've downloaded previously.
+So let's go to the Insert tab.
+Let's go to the Import panel and select Insert from File.

 Learn Revit